briandconnelly/BEACONToolkit/csv/doc/csv.md

 ## Pandas

 [Pandas](http://pandas.pydata.org) is a Python library designed to support data reading, writing, and manipulation.
-Notably, Pandas also includes functionality for working with time series data.
+In Pandas, data are organized in *DataFrame* objects much like those used in R. Pandas is a fairly new project, so it is changing very rapidly.
+However, it already contains a number of features that make it a powerful tool for reading, writing, and working with CSV data.

+### Reading CSV Files

-Pandas provides a nice interface for interacting with CSV files.
-Similar to R, when a CSV file is read with Pandas, the data are stored in a `DataFrame` object.
+Like NumPy, Pandas provides a fully-featured function for reading CSV files.
+When a file is read with Pandas' `read_csv` function, data are stored in a *DataFrame* object.

     import pandas as p
-    data = p.read_csv("Tax_Year_2007_County_Income_Data.csv", header=0)
+    data = p.read_csv('luminescence.csv', header=0, comment='#')

-    print data

-This code will produce the following output:

-    Read Well   OD595
-    0      1   A1  0.3501
-    1      1   A2  0.3526
-    2      1   A3  0.3514
-    3      1   A4  0.3489
-    4      1   A5  0.3487
-    5      1   A6  0.3804
-    ...
+In the above example, the `comment` argument indicates that all text following the `#` character is skipped.
+Pandas currently does not support line comments, so it is best to strip commented lines from files before reading.
+Otherwise, line comments produce empty records in the DataFrame.

 Individual columns in this `data` DataFrame can be accessed using their names, which are gathered from the header in the CSV file:

-    print data['OD595']
+    print data['Temperature']

-TODO

-### Reading CSV

 TODO: describe example